First Military Wristwatches

 In the conditions of the trenches an effective specification for a military wristwatch was soon developed at the front and communicated to other officers, it must have a luminous dial and unbreakable glass.
 This is discussed at Anatomy of a Trench Watch.

 Officers received an allowance of around £50 for the purchase of their kit, including uniform, sword, revolver, field glasses, and wristwatch.
 Although these wristwatches are often described as "private purchases" it is clear that an officer was expected to wear a wristwatch, and that funds were provided to him by the military authorities to buy one.
 Was this then a private purchase?
 I think not.
 These then were actually the first British Military wristwatches, even though they carry no military markings.

-There was a huge demand for officer's kit at the start of the Great War.
+There was a huge demand for officer's kit at the start of World War One.
 There were queues at tailor’s shops to be measured for uniforms, and many items were in short supply.
 Officers advertised in The Times newspaper for revolvers, field glasses and wristwatches.
 This is when conversions of fob watches into wristwatches occurred, due to lack of supply to fill the demand of newly commissioned officers who were eager to get kitted out and get to the front before they missed all the action – in 1914 it was thought that the war would be over by Christmas.

 1917 Issued British Military Wristwatch